The application period for the academic year starting Fall 2021 is now open, it opened on October 26, 2020 and will close on January 8, 2021.

-These dealines are for admission to the following Fall (September) semester.
+These deadlines are for admission to the following Fall (September) semester.

-- You are not required to find a supervisor before applying to any of the graduate programs.
-If you are admitted to one of our graduate programs, you will be assigned a supervisor.
+- Prospective applicants are not required to find a supervisor before applying.
+Admitted applicants will be assigned a supervisor.

-- Letters of reference are submitted through the online application system by the referees directly.
+- Letters of reference - Three (3) reference letters are submitted through the online application system by the referees directly.
 Once your application is submitted, an automatic email will be sent to your referees with complete instructions for submitting their letters of reference.

 - Unofficial transcripts and other requried documents are to be uploaded to the online application.

-- Please do not mail hard copies to the department (unofficial transcripts, cv, references, unofficial language scores)
+- Please do not mail hard copies to the department (unofficial/official transcripts, cv, references, unofficial language scores).